tamerstorfer/ELEvoHI_IDL/README.md

         (angle between HI-observer and CME apex)
         46/66/2

 For the angular half width within the ecliptic plane, a range between 30 and 50 degree and a step size of 5 degree seems to be a good choice.
+The last value (kappa) defines the latitudinal extent of the CME.
+It is also defined as the half width of the CME.
+It is assumed not to change during propagation
 Change this value according to your preferences.

         ________________
-        angular half width, lambda, ensemble: (lambda_min/lambda_max/d_lambda)
+        angular half width, lambda, ensemble: (lambda_min/lambda_max/d_lambda/kappa)
-        30/50/5
+        30/50/5/15

 In line 25, the most probable in situ arrival target can be given.
 This is needed for the version of ELEvoHI, were in situ data from 1 AU is used as an approximation of the ambient solar wind speed that is influencing the CME evolution.
 It is not recommended to use this option and in the future, it will be deleted.